-Teradaya is the hotel which continues from the Edo period.
-After having been burned in the battle of Toba and Fushimi, a situation of those days is reproduced at an adjoining place, it was rebuilt, and business is done as a hotel even now.
+Teradaya is the hotel that continues from the Edo period.
+After being burned in Toba and Fushimi’s battle, a situation of those days is reproduced at an adjoining place, it was rebuilt, and business is done as a hotel even now.

-It is one of the historic relics representing an end of Edo Period.
+It is one of the historic relics representing the end of the Edo Period.

-In 1862, the radical anti-Shogunate faction gathered in the Teradaya, and “the Teradaya disturbance” which planned rising to action is famous.
-Moreover, this is the hotel where Ryoma Sakamoto stayed regularly and is known also as the hotel of love with Oryo-san.
+In 1862, the radical anti-Shogunate faction gathered in the Teradaya, and “the Teradaya disturbance” planned to rise to action is famous.
+Moreover, this is the hotel where Ryoma Sakamoto stayed regularly and is also known as the love hotel with Oryo-san.

-The appearance of boat houses in olden times engenders a unique atmosphere with the eaves paper lantern written as “Teradaya” being hung.
-Indoors, Ryoma’s room and a sword cut of the pillar are also reproduced.
+In olden times, boathouses’ appearance engenders a unique atmosphere with the eaves paper lantern written as “Teradaya” being hung.
+Indoors, Ryoma’s room, and a sword cut of the pillar are also reproduced.

-The Terada-ya in Fushimi, Kyoto is traditional “Machiya-zukuri” style of Kyoto (one of the Japanese architectural style).
-It has left the image of old days.
+The Terada-ya in Fushimi, Kyoto, is the traditional “Machiya-zukuri” style of Kyoto (one of the Japanese architectural styles).
+It has left the image of the old days.
 The historical records related to Ryoma Sakamoto or the noble-minded patriot of the Restoration are decorated a lot.